 I’m the kind of person who always spends a ridiculous amount of time choosing hotels before I travel.
 But every time I travel with friends or family, they are thoroughly impressed that my choice of accommodation couldn’t have been better.

 And once again, this is how I feel about my recent stay at mid-range La Valse Hotel on Yeongdo Island in Busan, South Korea.
 I hope my work can save you the time and trouble of doing it yourself when trying to choose a hotel in Busan!
-And if La Valse isn’t for you, you can certainly find what you are looking for in my super detailed guide to the best hotels and neighborhoods in Busan.
+And if La Valse isn’t for you, you can certainly find what you are looking for in my guide to the best hotels and neighborhoods in Busan.

 Below you’ll find my completely honest, non-sponsored review of La Valse Hotel Busan, why I loved it, and who the hotel would be perfect for.
 I’ll also recommend some great alternatives in the same area at the end of the article in case La Valse is full or doesn’t meet your budget.

 You can see La Valse here on Booking, Agoda, Klook, or Tripadvisor.